 Most of what gets portrayed out there as being “more sustainable” is not actually sustainable.
 I remember seeing an advertisement for this “sustainable” water bottle.
 It contained 20% less plastic than the previous version because the manufacturer started making it with a smaller top.
 That’s really nice feel-good greenwash marketing for a product, but that product is not at all “sustainable”.
 The bottle simply contains 20% less plastic.

 This pattern repeats over and over again.
 A great deal of socially responsible investing (SRI) or ESG* investing is similar – it’s trying to do less bad with the companies that we invest in.
-For example, Coca Cola is a very highly rated SRI and ESG investment that still is engaged heavily in sugar production and the wholesale creation of diabetes round the world.
+For example, Coca-Cola is a very highly rated SRI and ESG investment that still is engaged heavily in sugar production and the wholesale creation of diabetes around the world.
 They may be trying to do less bad by using fewer resources.
 But they are still simply working from a paradigm of “reduce harm”.

 There is a good deal of activity at this level.
 We see this in the number of new SRI offerings each year as well as the B Corp movement globally.
 B Corporations legally require that the businesses consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.